Robert Vansittart, 1st Baron Vansittart

 Robert Gilbert Vansittart, 1st Baron Vansittart, GCB, GCMG, MVO, PC (25 June 1881 – 14 February 1957), known as Sir Robert Vansittart between 1929 and 1941, was a senior British diplomat in the period before and during the Second World War.
 He was Principal Private Secretary to the Prime Minister from 1928 to 1930 and Permanent Under-Secretary at the Foreign Office from 1930 to 1938 and later served as Chief Diplomatic Adviser to the British Government.
-He is best remembered for his opposition to appeasement and his strong stance against Germany during and after the Second World War.
+He is best remembered for his opposition to appeasement and his strong stance against Germany both during and after the Second World War.
+His 1941 book, Black Record: Germans Past and Present, led to the coining of the term Vansittartism, a doctrine holding that Germans were incorrigibly violent and militaristic throughout their history.
 Vansittart was also a published poet, novelist and playwright.

 Background and education

 Vansittart was born at Wilton House, Farnham, Surrey, the eldest of the three sons of Robert Arnold Vansittart, of Foots Cray Place, Kent, a Captain in the 7th Dragoon Guards, by his wife Susan Alice Blane, third daughter of Gilbert James Blane, landowner, of Foliejon Park, Berkshire.
 His younger brother Guy Nicholas (Nick) Vansittart had a successful career with General Motors before and after the war.
 He was recruited into "Z" Network during the 1930s and served in Special Operations Executive during World War II.

-Cognatically (patrilineally) the family is of Dutch descent; ancestors included Arthur Vansittart, Member of Parliament (MP) for Windsor, and the Colonel of the same name, MP for Berkshire.
+Cognatically (patrilineally) the family is of Dutch descent; ancestors included Arthur Vansittart, Member of Parliament (MP) for Windsor, and the colonel of the same name, MP for Berkshire.
 Henry Vansittart, Robert Vansittart and Lord Bexley were in the other branches.
 A female-line ancestor was Lord Auckland.
 Vansittart was also a second cousin of T. E. Lawrence (better known as Lawrence of Arabia).

 Widely nicknamed Van, he was educated at St Neot's Preparatory School and Eton College, where he was a member of the exclusive Eton Society (also called Pop) and Captain of the Oppidans.
 He then travelled in Europe for two years to improve his French and German, where his experiences and study of the political systems prevailing may have contributed to his Germanophobia and Francophilia.

+He appeared to have stepped out of an earlier age, with a lavish lifestyle funded by his wealthy wife, a large house in Mayfair, and a magnificent country house in Denham.
+As a young attaché in Paris, he wrote a play in French which was performed at the prestigious Theatre Moliere for six weeks.